-Thank you to all those parents and carers that responded to the draft Return to School plan.
+Thank you to all those parents and carers that responded to the draft Return to school plan.
 Your feedback has been invaluable.
-I would also like to thank parents for their ideas,some of which we are currently considering as part of the plans.
+I would also like to thank parents for their ideas , some of which are now included as part of the plans.

 Can I thank parents and carers once more for their contributions to the plan.
 There have been some excellent points raised and many creative ideas shared.

-The section below aims to answer the some of the commonly asked questions by parents and carers.
+The section below aims to answer some of the commonly asked questions by parents and carers.

 Can my child wear a face mask in school?